McLachlan-class lifeboat: History

+Following the success of the introduction of small fast Inshore lifeboats in 1963, it was quickly seen that a larger class of Inshore boat would bridge the gap between the smaller D-class, and the standard All-weather lifeboats.
+These boats would have a rigid hull, capable of being moored afloat, and offering the option of being a boarding boat, but still be fast, and easy to launch.
+The first of these was the lifeboat in 1966.

-The McLachlan-class lifeboat was the second type of the 1960s fast Inshore lifeboat in service with the RNLI.
+The McLachlan-class lifeboat was the second type of the rigid-hull fast Inshore lifeboats in service with the RNLI from the 1960s.
 It was designed by J. Allen McLachlan MRINA, a naval architect, former RNLI chief draughtsman and partner at longtime yacht and lifeboat designers G. L. Watson & Co. of Glasgow.

 The first trial boat, numbered 18-02 by the RNLI, was built by W. A. Souter of Cowes.
-The boat was constructed from 3 layers of mahogany with foam-filled watertight compartments, and was noted by its use of a 'ragged chine hull', with nine chines that cushioned the hull and reduced pounding.
+The boat was constructed from three layers of mahogany with foam-filled watertight compartments, and was noted by its use of a 'ragged chine hull', with nine chines that cushioned the hull and reduced pounding.
 The helm was in a standing position, in a sunken bridge deck, with a weathershield in front of the controls.
-A 90 hp.
-Evinrude engine gave a speed of 20.9 knots.
+A 90-hp Evinrude engine gave a speed of 20.9 knots.